oclipa/reactjs-cheat-sheet/README.md

 * To perform clean-up using useEffect, return a function:
   * `useEffect( () => { somefunction; return () => { cleanupfunction }; }, [props.somedata] );`
   * Runs BEFORE the main useEffect function runs, but AFTER the (first) render cycle.
+  * If an empty array is passed, the cleanup function will only run when the component is unmounted (destroyed).

 -------